 Project teams are combining the different styles, coming up with new combinations, discovering new benefits and even using personal productivity styles and systems to help with projects.

-Here are some of the most popular types of project management methodologies and how you can use them with ClickUp.
+Here are some of the most popular project management methods and how you can use them with ClickUp.

 The Most Popular Project Management Method Is…

-  Most people don’t use a methodology at all.
-Or a systematic way of looking at their projects.
+Most people don’t use a methodology or a systematic way of looking at their projects.